GlacioHack/geoutils/benchmarks/README.md

 ### Benchmark structure and parameters

-Benchmarks use two structures. `OperationBenchmarks` measures operations without a dedicated scaling comparison at one fixed configuration.
+The shared operation benchmarks use two structures. `OperationBenchmarks` measures operations without a dedicated scaling comparison at one fixed configuration.
 Its `case` parameter combines the execution mode and operation, such as `dask-reproject`.
-Comparison benchmarks vary one input at a time.
-Their class names identify the fixed execution mode, method and calculation engine.
+The generated classes in `comparisons.py` vary one input at a time and identify the fixed execution mode, method and calculation engine.
 For example, `EagerIdwNumbaGriddingRasterSize` varies `raster_size` while keeping eager execution, IDW and Numba fixed.

 #### Input parameters